Zigi Shipper: Public speaker and educator

 Shipper began to speak in schools about his experiences of the Holocaust.
 He said, "I really get so much out of speaking to schools, I want young people to know, especially young people, what happened because of racism and most importantly, hatred."
 He shared his story through the Holocaust Educational Trust (HET) outreach programme and also spoke at various community events.

 He made his first return visit to Auschwitz in the 1990s, accompanied by his two daughters.

 In 2012, he spoke to the England squad alongside Ben Helfgott MBE about his experiences of the Nazi concentration camps before Euro 2012.
 Being an avid football fan, he described the event as one of the greatest honours of his life.
 England captain Steven Gerrard described his story as, "very moving and very inspirational for us."

 In January 2015, at the age of 85, Shipper made a return visit to Auschwitz, accompanied by ITN News.

 On 18 July 2017, he and his friend Manfred Goldberg visited Stutthof concentration camp alongside the Prince and Princess of Wales, where he spoke to them about his experiences there.
 Goldberg and Shipper had become lifelong friends when Goldberg supported him during the death march from Stutthof.

 In 2021, Catherine, Princess of Wales met with Shipper and Goldberg to mark Holocaust Memorial Day.

-King Charles III commissioned a portrait of Shipper and six other survivors in 2022 for an exhibition titled Seven Portraits: Surviving the Holocaust, which is displayed in Buckingham Palace.
+King Charles III commissioned a portrait of Shipper and six other survivors in 2022 for an exhibition titled Seven Portraits: Surviving the Holocaust; the portrait is part of the Royal Collection., which was displayed in Buckingham Palace in 2022.